A charming, mid-terrace cottage in the centre of the seaside town of Beaumaris on the magnificent Isle of Anglesey.

-Entering from the street into a modern, well-equipped kitchen with breakfast bar and TV, you have the perfect socialising area to keep the chef entertained whilst they prepare a sumptuous meal for their guests.
+Entering from the street into a modern, well-equipped kitchen with breakfast bar, you have the perfect socialising area to keep the chef entertained whilst they prepare a sumptuous meal for their guests.

 The sitting room with a dining area is spacious and welcoming and boasts a warming woodburner, an ideal space to snuggle up on a cooler evening.